-All-Tournament Teams
+All-Tournament Team.

-A first and second all-tournament team will be selected by an all-tournament selection committee.
-The NCAA will ship personalized all-tournament team plaques to those student-athletes on the first all-tournament team after the championship.
+An all-tournament team, consisting of six field players and one goalie, one of whom shall be designated as the most valuable player of the tournament, will be selected by an all-tournament selection committee.
+Each team participating in the championship will have at least one student-athlete represented on the team.
+The NCAA will ship personalized all-tournament team plaques to the student-athletes on the all-tournament team after the championship.